craftgate/recruitment/README.md

 We are experts in the following technologies, architecture, and practices.
 We have devops culture, that's why we don't have separate backend or frontend teams.
 We have  `product teams` having all talents inside.
 All collaborate closely with each other.

 ## Backend
-* Java 17, Groovy 3 and JVM Ecosystem
+* Java 17, Groovy 3, Kotlin 1.9.20 and JVM Ecosystem
 * Object-Oriented Programming
 * Spring Boot, Spring Cloud and Spring Ecosystem
 * Database, JPA, and Hibernate